thatrocketx/blog/content/english/info/cookie.md

 ### By GetYourGuide [info](https://partner.getyourguide.com/en-us/c/frequently-asked-questions/how-does-the-tracking-work)

-- Partner ID - cookie used to link our partner ID to GetYourGuide - 90 days
+-   visitorId (domain: widget.getyourguide.com, duration: session) - **tracking cookie** it is set by the GetYourGuide widget to track the user who clicks the banner.

-We might update the website in the future for the opt-out.
+We might update the website in the future for the opt-out (when we will understand how to make it work...).